-- A. The board of supervisors of each county, on or before December 1 of each year preceding the year of a general election, by an order, shall establish a convenient number of election precincts in the county and define the boundaries of the precincts.
-The election precinct boundaries shall be so established as included within election districts prescribed by law for elected officers of the state and its political subdivisions including community college district precincts, except those elected officers provided for in titles 30 and 48. - B. Not less than twenty days before a general or primary election, and at least ten days before a special election, the board shall designate one polling place within each precinct where the election shall be held, except that: - 1.
-On a specific finding of the board, included in the order or resolution designating polling places pursuant to this subsection, that no suitable polling place is available within a precinct, a polling place for that precinct may be designated within an adjacent precinct. - 2.
-Adjacent precincts may be combined if boundaries so established are included in election districts prescribed by law for state elected officials and political subdivisions including community college districts but not including elected officials prescribed by titles 30 and 48.
+- 3 Page 5, strike lines 1 through 30, insert: - "A. The board of supervisors of each county, on or before October 1 of each year preceding the year of a general election, by an order, shall establish a convenient number of election precincts in the county and define the boundaries of the precincts as follows: - 1.
+The election precinct boundaries shall be established so as to be included within election districts prescribed by law for elected officers of the state and its political subdivisions, including community college district precincts, except those elected officers provided for in titles 30 and 48.
+AT THE TIME ELECTION PRECINCTS ARE DESIGNATED, AN ELECTION PRECINCT MAY NOT CONTAIN MORE THAN ONE THOUSAND REGISTERED VOTERS. - 2.
+If after October 1 of the year preceding the year of a general election the board of supervisors must further adjust precinct boundaries due to the redistricting of election districts as prescribed by law and to comply with this subsection, the board of supervisors shall adjust these precinct boundaries as soon as is practicable. - B. At least twenty days before a general or primary election, and at least ten days before a special election, the board shall designate one polling place within each precinct where the election shall be held, except that: - 1.
+On a specific finding of the board, included in the order or resolution designating polling places pursuant to this subsection, that no suitable polling place is available within a precinct, a polling place for that precinct may be designated within an adjacent precinct.

+- 2. Adjacent precincts may be combined if boundaries so established are included in election districts prescribed by law for state elected officials and political subdivisions including community college districts but not including elected officials prescribed by titles 30 and 48.
 The officer in charge of elections may also split a precinct for administrative purposes.
 The polling places shall be listed in separate sections of the order or resolution. - 3.
-On a specific finding of the board that the number of persons who are listed as permanent early voters pursuant to section 16-544 is likely to substantially reduce the number of voters appearing at one or more specific polling places at that election, adjacent precincts may be consolidated by combining polling places and precinct boards for that election.
+On a specific finding of the board that the number of persons who are listed as early voters pursuant to section 16-544 and who are not expected to have their ballots tabulated at the polling place as prescribed in section 16-579.02 is likely to substantially reduce the number of voters appearing at one or more specific polling places at that election, adjacent precincts may be consolidated by combining polling places and precinct boards for that election.
 The board of supervisors shall ensure that a reasonable and adequate number of polling places will be designated for that election.
 Any consolidated polling places shall be listed in separate sections of the order or resolution of the board. - 4.
-On a specific resolution of the board, the board may authorize the use of voting centers in place of or in addition to specifically designated polling places.
-A voting center shall allow any voter in that county to receive the appropriate ballot for that voter on election day AFTER PRESENTING IDENTIFICATION AS PRESCRIBED IN SECTION 16-579 and TO lawfully cast the ballot.
-Voting centers may be established in coordination and consultation with the county recorder, at other county offices or at other locations in the county deemed appropriate.
+On a specific resolution of the board, The board OF SUPERVISORS may NOT authorize the use of voting centers in place of or in addition to specifically designated polling places.
+A voting center shall allow any voter in that county to receive the appropriate ballot for that voter on election day after presenting identification as prescribed in section 16-579 and to lawfully cast the ballot.
+Voting centers may be established in coordination and consultation with the county recorder, at other county offices or at other locations in the county deemed appropriate. - 5.
+On a specific resolution of the board of supervisors that is limited to a specific election date and that is voted on by a recorded vote, the board may authorize the county recorder or other officer in charge of elections to use emergency voting centers as follows: